zhulinn/car-rental-Ruby-on-Rails/README.md

 * Car Suggestion
   1. Customers can suggest a new car.
 SuperAdmins and Admins can edit and approve or disapprove this suggestion.
   2. Unapproved car are only visible to its proposer and admins.
+* E-mail notification
+  1.When the suggestion of a new car is approved, the customer will receive a e-mail notification.